 Place the steak on a cutting board or, ideally, on a rack that allows airflow around the entire steak.
 Let it rest for 5-10 minutes (depending on thickness).
 Five minutes is the generally accepted minimum.

 Note: Allowing the steak to rest isn’t just about the temperature.
 If you slice the steak immediately after cooking, it will release a significant amount of its juices.
 Instead, letting it rest for 5 to 10 minutes will enable the steak’s muscles to relax and the juices to redistribute.
 As a result, when you finally cut the steak, juice loss will be minimal.
-For a more detailed explanation with examples, refer to our guide on “The Importance of Resting Steak“.

 How long does it take to sear strip steak on the stove?